 You have the right to choose a provider for your care.
 We do not require you to get referrals to go to in-network providers.

-As a plan member, you have the right to get appointments and covered services from the plan's in-network providers within a reasonable amount of time.
+As a plan member, you have the right to get appointments and covered services from your providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.